meshcloud/actions-send-status/README.md

 # actions-send-status

-This GitHub Action helps you send the status of a step to the meshcloud API.
+This GitHub Action helps you send the status back to your buildinbblock-run in meshStack.

+Before using this action, set up authentication to Meshstack with the [meshcloud/actions-register-source](https://github.com/meshcloud/actions-register-source) action.
+This action logs in to Meshstack and registers the source of the run.

 ## Overview

 The meshStack Building Block pipeline allows you to automate and manage complex workflows by defining a series of steps that need to be executed.
 Each Building Block Run represents an instance of such a workflow.
 This GitHub Action helps you send the status of a step back to the registered source in the meshStack Building Block pipeline.